jarsheenkaur/Bank-Loan-Data-Analysis-Dashboard/README.md

 ## Key Takeaways

-- Light/dark mode toggle
+- Total Loan Applications recieved was 38.6K.
-- Live previews
+- Total Loan Amount Funded was $435.8 Million.
-- Fullscreen mode
+- Total Loan Amount Received from borrowers was $473.1 Million.
-- Cross platform
+- Average Interest Rate is 12% and Average Debt-to-Income Ratio (DTI) is 13.3%.